 Scotland is famous for its changeable weather.
 Here on Islay in the winter months, average temperatures range from around 8°C to 3°C. We get sun, rain, wind and snow.
 So come prepared for all weathers, with good sturdy footwear, layers of clothing and waterproofs.
 As long as you have the right clothing, you should easily be able to get out and explore.
-And at times when it’s just too cold and windy, there are plenty of warm and welcoming pubs and restaurants on the island.
+At times when it’s just too cold and windy, there are plenty of warm and welcoming pubs and restaurants on the island.
 So, keep an eye on the forecast and plan your activities around the weather.

 A magical winter wonderland

+Whatever you choose to do when you visit Islay in the winter, you will have an amazing time!
 If you are coming to see us at Peatzeria, we are open throughout December and early January.
 Please check our opening times for specific dates and times, including any seasonal changes or closures.
 Be sure to call in for lunch or dinner during your winter break, and we’ll cook up a feast to keep you warm and cosy.